 Remember that you have to exclude business affairs with other lasting POAs that you create.

 Here are some sections that have to be in a lasting POA:

 - List all the specific descriptions of the parties that are involved with the power of attorney.
 There should be complete information on the agent and the principal to avoid the confusion.
 Also include the relationship between principal and the chosen agent.

 - There should be limits that are described in the POA.
 The limits should be with respect to time or the kind of POA, whichever applies.
 This is the one play where a principal is able to be specific on whether a POA is for every single matter that is concerning the principal, for medical matters, or for business matters only.
 A POA should also be the place in which the principal states that the POA doesn’t include specifically.

 - There should be a statement saying that if your situation mentally changes, or when you become competent back again e.g. following recovery from major injury, then the POA expires.

-- Include also specific instructions that are for the agent.
-You may want to include details on who should be talked to or consulted to for medical and business matters.
-The people that have to be consulted for have to be identified.
-Make sure that you are careful with a medical lasting POA as it shouldn’t be contradictory to your living will.
+- Include the instructions for the agent.
+It may include the details of the consulting person for medical and business matters.
+Be careful with the medical lasting POA as it shouldn’t be contradictory to your living will.